top of page

 Atop the tallest summit in the Chuckanut Range, Blanchard State Forest draws an estimated 300,000 visitors annually with its iconic trails and vistas overlooking the San Juan Islands.
 The mountain is home to over 1,500 acres of naturally regenerated legacy forest with Douglas firs over 200 feet tall, remnant old-growth trees, and essential wildlife habitat.

-In 2019, following two decades of hard work by residents and environmental groups, a Natural Resource Conservation Area (NRCA) was established in Blanchard State Forest.
-The NRCA conserves 1,600 acres but leaves large sections of structurally complex forest unprotected.
+In 2019, following two decades of hard work by residents and environmental groups, a Natural Area Reserve (NAR) was established in Blanchard State Forest.
+The NAR conserves 1,600 acres but leaves large sections of structurally complex forest unprotected.
 Upcoming DNR timber sales threaten to clearcut and fragment these areas over the next several years.

 MAP